 - Care should be taken in children where even an otitis media or upper respiratory infection may have triggered a rigor.

-- A history of rigors in the night may be followed by signs of a pneumonia the next day.
+- A history of rigors in the night may be followed by signs of a pneumonia the next day - rigors may be seen early in the natural course of an infective process.

 The classic differential diagnosis for rigors includes: